akhmadshin/view-transition-name-handler/README.md

 # view-transition-name-handler

-That library manages the view-transition-name property between two dom nodes during client navigation.
+That library manages the view-transition-name property between DOM nodes during navigation.
 * First class support for history(back/forward) navigation.
 * No dependencies, just 100 lines of code.
 * Works with any router; you can use it with any meta-framework